Reactive Dog Training in Kent

-SK9 Training World provides reactive dog training across Kent and South East London for dogs that bark, lunge, pull, freeze, fixate or overreact around triggers on lead.
-Whether the problem occurs around other dogs, people, traffic, bicycles or sudden movement, reactive dog behaviour is usually trigger-based and needs structured training rather than guesswork.
+SK9 Training World provides reactive dog training in Kent for dogs that bark, lunge, pull, freeze, fixate or overreact around triggers on lead.
+This includes dog-to-dog reactivity, reactions towards people, traffic, bicycles, runners, children, sudden movement and busy walking environments.

 Reactive dog behaviour can look different depending on the dog, the trigger and the emotional driver behind the reaction.
 Common signs include:

-- Dog barking and lunging at other dogs on lead
+• Dog barking and lunging at other dogs on lead

-- Dog barking and lunging on lead when people pass nearby
+• Dog barking and lunging on lead when people pass nearby

-- Dog lunging at other dogs from frustration, fear or over-arousal
+• Dog lunging at other dogs from frustration, fear or over-arousal

-- Dog lunging at people, cyclists, runners or children
+• Dog lunging at people, cyclists, runners or children

-- Reactive barking that continues even after the trigger has passed
+• Reactive barking that continues even after the trigger has passed

-- Hard staring, fixation, scanning or freezing before the reaction
+• Hard staring, fixation, scanning or freezing before the reaction

-- Pulling hard, spinning, whining or losing handler focus outdoors
+• Pulling hard, spinning, whining or losing handler focus outdoors

-- Reactions becoming faster, louder or more intense over time
+• Reactions becoming faster, louder or more intense over time

 These behaviours usually mean the dog has crossed threshold.
 Reactive dog training works by identifying that threshold and teaching the dog and handler how to operate below it before gradually increasing difficulty.

-Lead Reactivity and Leash Reactive Dog Training
+Lead Reactivity and Dog Reactivity Training in Kent

 Lead reactivity dog training focuses on dogs that react while restrained on the lead.
 Many dogs become more reactive on lead because they cannot create space, move away, investigate freely or choose their own distance from a trigger.